milen-patel/cpu_tutorial/_parts/part08.md

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part8/images/Ripple_Carry_2.png" style="display: block; margin-left: auto; margin-right: auto;" />

 Notice how the wire going from the carry-out in Full Adder 1 to the carry-in in Full Adder 2 is light green (which means it carries the value of 1).
 This is important because we can use the carry-over bit to now do addition with multi-bit binary values.
 Without the carry-over output and the carry-in input on a full adder, we wouldn't accurately be able to do multi-bit addition since the carry-over logic wouldn't be supported.
+This makes sense because it is exactly how we learned to add binary numbers by hand: if there is a carry-out in the current digit position, then it must be factored in when we are adding the digits in the next left-most digit position.
 We are now on the way to building our first Ripple Carry Adder.

 Let's finish the circuit by displaying the output: